-The Early Childhood Research and Practice Collaborative in the Academic Research Centers of NORC at the University of Chicago fosters research-practice partnerships that apply rigorous research/evaluation methods and the latest development science to addressing pressing needs and challenges faced by: early childhood educators in formal and informal learning environments; policymakers; and investigators.
+The Early Childhood Research and Practice Collaborative (the Collaborative) in the Academic Research Centers of NORC at the University of Chicago fosters research-practice partnerships that apply rigorous research/evaluation methods and the latest developmental science to support improvement efforts by early childhood educators in formal and informal learning environments, policymakers, and investigators.
+NORC experts provide knowledge, resources, analytics, and research to improve policies and practices that make early childhood care and education (ECE) more effective and equitable.

-NORC staff affiliated with the Collaborative have a long history of devising interventions to improve- and measures to assess- learning outcomes for the youngest learners; designing and conducting educational intervention, program, and process evaluations (including evaluations of federally- and privately-funded ECE programs); devising, providing, and assessing the impacts of professional development, training, and technical assistance programs for practitioners and educational researchers; fostering connections among researchers, practitioners, and stakeholders; and sharing emerging results and robust summative findings in a variety of formats and via a range of media tailored for the information needs and decision-making processes of specific target audiences.
-All Collaborative projects aim to directly or indirectly impact practices or policies intended to reduce SES-related achievement gaps at multiple points throughout early child development.
+NORC staff affiliated with the Collaborative have a long history of working closely with practitioners and decision-makers to devise interventions to improve—and measures to assess—learning outcomes for the youngest learners.
+Staff design and conduct educational intervention, program, and process evaluations (including evaluations of federally- and privately-funded ECE programs); collect and analyze data to identify policy and practice levers for change; and devise, provide, and assess the impacts of professional development, training, and technical assistance programs for practitioners and educational researchers.
+Through all of its work, the Collaborative fosters connections among researchers, practitioners, and stakeholders.
+Staff share emerging results and robust summative findings in a variety of formats tailored for the information needs and decision-making processes of specific target audiences.
+All projects conducted by the Collaborative aim to directly or indirectly impact practices or policies intended to reduce SES-related achievement gaps at multiple points throughout early child development.

 NORC’s Early Childhood Research and Practice Collaborative provides the following primary services to our Collaborative partners:

-- Consultation on all facets of early childhood care and education, program implementation, mixed-methods evaluation, analytics, and data interpretation
+- Consultation on organizational strategic planning, program implementation, mixed-methods evaluation, analytics, and data interpretation based on our expertise of ECE and child development

 - Quick turn-around, small-scale research and analysis projects

-- Agenda-driven collaboration facilitation among early childhood researchers, practitioners, stakeholders, and policy makers
+- Facilitation of agenda-driven collaboration among early childhood researchers, practitioners, stakeholders, and policy makers

 - Dissemination of findings through multiple avenues, tailored to diverse audiences